meghavi-mstack/document-parser/README.md

 # Document Parser

-A modular, production-grade tool for parsing PDF documents and converting them to structured JSON with confidence scores.
+A modular, production-grade tool for parsing PDF and DOCX documents and converting them to structured JSON with confidence scores.
 Includes a beautiful Streamlit UI for easy interaction.

 ## Features

-- **Multi-Parser Approach**: Uses three different parsing methods (Mistral OCR, Docling, PyMuPDF) to extract text from PDFs
+- **Multi-Parser Approach**: Uses three different parsing methods (Mistral OCR, Docling, PyMuPDF) to extract text from PDFs and Mammoth for DOCX files
 - **Dynamic Schema Generation**: Creates custom JSON schemas tailored to each document's specific structure
 - **Confidence Scoring**: Provides confidence scores for each extracted field based on parser agreement
 - **Structured JSON Output**: Generates clean, well-structured JSON that accurately represents the document